 Sustainability is also an important issue in transport policy, which the formulation of the overriding goal as well as the consideration goals illustrates.
-To achieve a more holistic, efficient and inclusive approach to transport planning, other methods such as the so called four-step principle and the strategic choice of measures has been developed (WSP, 2012; Swedish Transport Administration, 2013a).
+To achieve a more holistic, efficient and inclusive approach to transport planning, other methods such as the so called four-step principle and the Strategic choice of measures has been developed (WSP, 2012; Swedish Transport Administration, 2013a).
 The strategic choice of measures method is a way to implement the four-step principle in relation to physical planning.
-The four-step principle involves the following steps: 1) means to affect transport demand and mode choice, 2) means to provide for more efficient use of existing infrastructure, 3) reconstruction, including improvements of existing assets and 4) investment, including the construction of new infrastructure which makes use of new land.
-According to (Nilsson et al, 2012), by tradition much emphasis has been on steps three and four.
-One reason for this is, according to the authors, that at present there is a lack of information about and analysis of the influence of different policy instruments.
+The four step principle involves the following steps: 1) Means to affect transport demand and mode choice, 2) Means to provide for more efficient use of existing infrastructure, 3) Reconstruction; includes improvements of existing assets and 4) Investment; includes the construction of new infrastructure which makes use of new land.
+According to (Nilsson et al, 2012), by tradition much emphasis has been on steps 3 and 4.
+One reason for this is according to the authors that at present there is a lack of information about and analysis of the influence of different policy instruments.
 More recent evaluations have found that the responsibility for the implementation of such measures is unclear (National Audit Office, 2012).